wch/shiny-jsdemo/README.md

 ```

-In server.r, the value is sent to the client with code like this:
+In server.r, the value is sent to the client by assigning a reactive expression to the output object:

 ```
 output$status <- reactive({